 The Consistency of WL vs the Unpredictability of IUL

-you funded your account based on a projected return that doesn’t materialize, it could place your policy at risk of under performing, potentially even lapsing.
+However, if you funded your cash value account based on a projected return that doesn’t materialize, it could place your policy at risk of under performing, potentially even lapsing.
 This is partly due to the fact that your cost for insurance rises as you age, requiring higher payments from your cash account to cover the increasing cost of insurance (COI).

 Sales illustrations that demonstrate high returns from IUL policies should be approached with caution, as there are no guarantees that the rosy projections they often show will actually occur.

-if an IUL illustration projected that you would earn an 8% interest rate in your cash account, but the market only returned 4%, this lower-than-expected return could result in your policy not living up to its billing.
+For instance, if an indexed universal life insurance illustration projected that you would earn an 8% interest rate in your cash account, but the market only returned 4%, this lower-than-expected return could result in your policy not living up to its billing.

 In the worst-case scenario, this could result in your policy lapsing if you can not come up with the necessary additional funds.
 If your policy lapses, you may need to re-qualify for insurance, particularly if you purchase another policy at some point.